 |||Spotlight article of 2007-10-11: "Understanding Fourier Spectra"|

-See also: optical frequency, wavelength, power spectral density, bandwidth, spectrometers, frequency combs
+See also: optical frequency, wavelength, power spectral density, spectral phase, bandwidth, spectrometers, frequency combs

 and other articles in the categories general optics, physical foundations

 If you like this article, share it with your friends and colleagues, e.g. via social media: